 The panel also found that McHenry did not forward some contracts to trustees and that he paid a disputed legal bill for nearly $110,000 without required board approval.
 The jury recommended that the board president be involved in setting agendas, trustees receive training regarding their responsibilities and that board members receive more details about financial transactions.

-In addition, jurors recommended that the district's legal counsel report directly to the board, that the
+In addition, jurors recommended that the district's legal counsel report directly to the board, that the legal department be expanded and that contracts should routinely go before trustees.

 While district officials agree that leadership problems existed in 2008, they say a new board majority and recently-appointed interim superintendent Dick Nicoll had already identified the issues raised and had taken actions to rectify them.